Nicochess/Nicochess/README.md

 I'm always trying to learn new things to improve my stuffs.
 Completly passionate about tech and how this can change everything around us.
 Be part of innovation is something really awesome!✨
-A real fan of Alice in Chains.🕷🤟
+A real fan of Hunter x Hunter. 🕷

 ## Tech Skills 🧠